brodkemd/UC-Quantum-Lab/README.md

 - https://github.com/mathjax/MathJax for a feature rich api that allows latex to displayed in html.

 ## Release Notes
-See changelog for the lastest on this extension
+See changelog for the latest on this extension